IBMDeveloperUK/Machine-Learning-with-Minishift/README.md

 Depending on the data being processed, some image datasets will have their data stored in a 3-Dimensional array in the following order `[channels][rows][cols]` - This is called _"channel-first"_ data.
 Conversely, other image datasets will have their information stored `[rows][cols][channels]` - _"channel-last"_.
 This little snippet of code is just a little bit of sugar that sets up our neural network to receive the information regardless of which way around it is.

-The next snippet of code is the final bit of processing of our dataset neccessary to pass it through the network we're about to construct.
+The next snippet of code is the final bit of processing of our dataset necessary to pass it through the network we're about to construct.
 Copy the following code block and paste it on a new line just after the last code snippet.

 ```python
     x_train = x_train.astype('float32')